xlmnope/bamazon/README.md

 ![Bamazon CLI Manager](/bamazon_manager.gif)
 ---
 ### Why did I make this?:
 * This was an assignment for UCSD's Full Stack Bootcamp.
-Building this application allowed me to practice reading and updating data to a mySQL database.
+Building this application allowed me to practice creating, reading, and updating updating data to a mySQL database.

 ### How to use this application:
 * To interact with this application, clone the repo to your computer.
-In your terminal, navigate to the project folder .
-Type "node bamazon_customer.js" into the command line.
+In your terminal, navigate to the project folder.
+To use the customer view, type "node bamazon_customer.js" into the command line.
+For manager view, navigate to the bamazon_manager folder, and then type "node bamazon_manager.js".
 * The terminal will then show you a list of items available for purchase.
 Use the arrow keys to select an item to purchase.